 Figure 16.
 Switching Waveform for an Unterminated CMOS Transmission Line

 There are two problems with the waveform in Figure 16.
 First, the voltage goes 1.66 volts above Vdd.
 This excess voltage can cause logic failures or damage the receiver.
-Second, after the signal arrives back at the drive and is inverted, it causes the logic 1 at the receiver to drop to below 4 volts.
-This diminishes the logic one to a level that could result in a logic failure.
+Second, after the signal arrives back at the drive and is inverted, it causes logic 1 at the receiver to drop to below 4 volts.
+This diminishes the logic to a level that could result in a logic failure.
 Neither of these is good.
-That is why a series termination is added to a circuit like this.
+That is why a series termination line is added to a circuit like this.

 Figure 17 shows the waveform when the signal switches to a logic zero.
-As you can see, the same level violations happen in this logic state.
+As you can see, the same level of violations happen in this logic state.